In this article

 That’s an adult whose responsibility it is to act as the legal owner of assets.
-They control these assets on behalf of a beneficiary who’s a minor (since a child isn’t allowed to be at the helm).
+They control these assets on behalf of a will beneficiary who’s a minor (since a child isn’t allowed to be at the helm).
 This person is supposed to maintain and manage this money in a responsible way until the child reaches adulthood.

 “In blended families it can be tricky to agree on a trustee,” Neale says, “but no matter who it is, the trustee needs to be clearly designated in your will.”

 When it comes to second marriages with stepchildren, you need to make sure that the language in your estate planning is rock solid.
 Otherwise, it could lead to conflict among your heirs.

 Tiffany Hilliard Lipscomb, an expert in the probate process and estate planning, recommends including specific language about each child so that there are no mixups as to who is entitled to certain parts of your estate.
 That way, there is less of a chance of anyone contesting your will.

 This is important because if the language of the will is called into question, the entire document can be thrown out.
 Then you’d die intestate, meaning without a will.